mrdaemon/exosphere/docs/source/faq.rst

 The overhead of supporting this is so negligible that we'd prefer to make everyone happy, if at all possible.

-They all deserialize to exactly the same data structure (and this is validated with unit tests), so you can use whichever of the formats you feel strongest about, or hate the least.
+They all de-serialize to exactly the same data structure (and this is validated with unit tests), so you can use whichever of the formats you feel strongest about, or hate the least.

 Why Python 3.13?